 2. It’s an opportunity for storytelling

 Veterans Day email marketing can show another side of your business that doesn’t appear much.
-It’s the perfect time to tell a personal story, to show the relationships between the company founder and the veterans (maybe the founder is a veteran, too), and to foster connection.
+It’s the perfect time to tell a personal story — perhaps your founder is a veteran — and show your brand’s human side.
 It can be happy, emotional, or evoke a sense of honor.

 3. You can express gratitude